 In the image domain, a CNP learns to predict the colour values~\(\yt\) at unseen locations~\(\xt\) given a set of observed pixel locations~\(\xm\) and their corresponding values~\(\ym\).
 By observing some small, sparse subset of the image itself, the task here is to impute the rest of the image.
 Note that, in this setting, knowing the set of observed locations~\(\xm\) implies knowing the set of unseen locations~\(\xt\), as for images of fixed size, one is the complement (\(\xt = {\xm}'\)) of the other.
 Learning a CNP in this setting involves (random) sampling of different context sets and subsequent imputation of the values at unseen locations, across a dataset of images.

-\paragraph{Autoencoding CNPs:} To answer our motivating question of what kinds of context sets the CNP would like to observe, and how meaningful these sets of points are, we first need to cast the CNP as a fully generative model as shown in \cref{fig:cnp-gm} (left),
+\paragraph{\ppsvae.} To answer our question of what kinds of context the CNP would like to observe, and how meaningful this context is, we first cast the CNP as a fully generative model as shown in \cref{fig:ppsvae-gm} (left---yellow area),

 Here, \(M\) is taken to be a given fixed value, \(p_\theta(\xm)\) defines a distribution over \emph{arrangements} of~\(M\) pixel locations in an image, and \(p_\theta(\ym | \xm)\) a distribution over values at the given locations.
 The model can be viewed as generating data in two stages (autoregressive): first generating the values corresponding to the context points, and subsequently, conditioning on these locations and values to impute the values elsewhere on the image.